• Skip to primary navigation

 Instructions

 • Pour the wet ingredients over the dry ingredients and mix just until combined.
 DO NOT OVERMIX!
 Do NOT mix with a whisk, ONLY with a wooden spoon or spatula!!
-DO NOT stir more than approximately 10 times!!
+DO NOT stir more than approximately 10-15 times (until no more dry flour is visible)!!
 Or you will end up with dense and gummy pancakes!!

 • Serve immediately with maple syrup, chopped pecans or whatever you like.
 Alternatively, follow the freezer instructions in the post.